-Any isolation valve that is not an RCV must be blinded or closed.
-Isolation valve(s) shown as CLOSED, when opened must be manned by CIG personnel.

-Condition 12 - Mainline Valve - Monitoring and Remote Control for Ruptures is applicable to all crossover valves, valve spacing, and lateral tie-ins.
+Any isolation valve that is not an RCV or check valve must be blinded or closed.
+Isolation valve(s) shown as CLOSED, when opened, must be manned by CIG personnel.
+Condition 12 - Mainline Valve - Monitoring and Remote Control for Ruptures is applicable to all blowdown/ MLV bypass valves, crossover valves, valve spacing, and lateral tie-ins.